CybershoesVR/Quest_FastSDK_Unity/README.md

 /////////////////////////////////
 //  IMPLEMENTATION  ////////
 /////////////////////////////////

-Any questions: please shoot us an email at dev@cybershoes.io E.g. You might be on another version of the Oculus SDK.
+You might be on another version of the Oculus SDK.
+Any questions: please contact us dev@cybershoes.io
 We are here to help.

+For Unity XR plugin:

 ```using Cybershoes;``` //include script file: "CybershoesInput.cs"